ftlabs/ftlabs.github.io/_posts/2019-08-28-antagonising-lucy-kellaway.md

 * listening to and reading the same article.
 This is a thing.
 Some people like doing both together.
 * off-tab listening, where the listener can click through to another tab, and the article continues to be narrated out loud
 * lecture fillers during transitions
-* the obvious use of this automated audio in podcasts, https://labs.ft.com/2017/02/listen-to-the-ft ]
+* the [obvious use](https://labs.ft.com/2017/02/listen-to-the-ft) of this automated audio in podcasts

+]

 ## "Thank you"